CuriousOne23/WhenMathPrays/thought_manifold/thought_manifold_req/03_core_conceptual_requirements.md

 ## 6. Core Invariants (Non-Negotiable)

-- The manifold must remain fundamentally continuous (no abrupt jumps except at well-defined saddle transitions)
+- The manifold must remain fundamentally continuous.
-- Energy and normalized entropy rules must be respected at all times
+- Energy and normalized entropy rules must be respected at all times.
-- All major state changes must be observable and logged with sufficient granularity
+- The ThoughtPoint must remain strictly 0-dimensional at all times.
-- The system must be capable of both stable convergence and controlled instability for research purposes
+- All splitting, merging, regulator, and basin transition logic must be deterministic.
-- The ThoughtPoint must remain strictly 0-dimensional at all times
+- Entropy reduction inside Object Basins must be strictly monotonic (no entropy increase allowed).

 ## 7. Success Criteria for Conceptual Fidelity